Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 When you can read your financial statements confidently, you can:

-Every dollar that flows through your business tells part of your story — and your financial statements are how that story speaks back to you.
-Once you understand your P&L (income statement), your balance sheet, and your cash flow statement, you’ll see your business with new clarity.
+Every dollar that flows through your business is part of the business story.
+Your financial statements are how that story speaks back to you.
+Once you understand your P&L (income statement), your balance sheet, and your cash flow statement, you’ll see your business differently.

-So, before the next month ends, take a moment to review your financial statements.
-Don’t just look at the totals — listen to what your numbers are telling you about your business’s financial health.
+So, before the next month ends, take some time to review your financial statements.
+Don’t just look at the totals; spend time understanding what your numbers are telling you about your business’s financial health.

 Frequently Asked Questions